mit-ll/degas-daidalus/SimulinkInterface/README.md

 This folder contains the necessary software to create a [Matlab S-function](https://www.mathworks.com/help/simulink/sfg/what-is-an-s-function.html) for NASA's DAIDALUS v2.0.1c to interface with DEGAS.

 To use DAIDALUS in DEGAS, you will need to first clone NASA's [DAIDALUS v2.0.1](https://github.com/nasa/daidalus/tree/DAIDALUSv2.0.1c) repository.
+Ensure that the path to the cloned repository does not contain any whitespaces.
 After cloning, follow the "Building DAIDALUS" instructions approriate for your operating system.

 ### Building DAIDALUS in Windows (with Visual Studio 2015)